Where to stay in Hanoi First Time: Best areas & districts

 Map of Best areas & districts to stay in Hanoi

-The 6 Best areas to stay in Hanoi for tourists:
+The 6 Best areas to stay in Hanoi for tourists

 Hanoi Old Quarter (Hoan Kiem)

-As a result, lots of skilled craftsmen come to live and work in the area, establishing a collection of villages each specialized in one particular craft, making the Old Quarter also known as 36 Old Streets.
+As a result, lots of skilled craftsmen come to live and work near the citadel, establishing a collection of villages each specialized in one particular craft.
+During French colonial rule, French replaced old Vietnamese houses into French-style villas and houses.

 When visiting St. Joseph’s Cathedral, be sure to sit down on low plastic chairs around it and try street food, enjoy a cup of tra da, and admire the beauty of the church.